iwalton3/python-spotled/README.md

 See the `example_monika.py` file for an example animation and `example_pepsi.py` for an example scrolling bitmap text display.
 You can replay existing payloads from Wireshark as well fairly easily by using the `SendDataCommand` and chopping off the header (first 15 bytes).

+Fonts from this software are from https://www.cl.cam.ac.uk/~mgk25/ucs-fonts.html and are public domain.

+You can get more fonts here: https://github.com/robhagemans/hoard-of-bitfonts